Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 Net-A-Porter created a perfect New Years’ marketing campaign that appeals to the idea of the New Years’ resolution and shows the customer exactly how they can help them better themselves.

 With so much money to be made, and so many businesses launching holiday marketing campaigns at the same time, it can feel overwhelming to know where to begin.
-We’ve broken down 12 marketing strategies to help relieve the stress.
+We’ve identified 12 marketing strategies to help relieve the stress.

 1. Create user-friendly content to convert buyers into loyal customers